MicrosoftDocs/dynamics365smb-docs/business-central/includes/copilot-supported-languages.md

 ---
 author: jswymer
 ms.topic: include
-ms.date: 11/01/2023
+ms.date: 06/10/2024
 ms.author: jswymer
 ms.service: dynamics-365-business-central
 ms.reviewer: jswymer
 ---
-Marketing text suggestions are only supported in the following languages and locales:
+Copilot works with all display languages in Business Central, but only the following languages are fully supported currently.
+You can still use other languages, but results might be less accurate and reliable.

 |Language|Locales|
 |-|-|